Code of Ethics

 Complaints and Appeals

-In the case of civil violations, the Editor or editorial staff will report them to the relevant authorities.
+In the case of civil violations, the editor or editorial staff will report them to the relevant authorities.

 The VoR comprises:

-• Any supplementary materials.
+- Any supplementary materials.

 Corrections, expressions of concern and retractions

-All necessary changes will accompany a post-publication notice permanently linked to the original article, ensuring readers are fully informed.
+All necessary changes will be accompanied by a post-publication notice permanently linked to the original article, ensuring readers are fully informed.
 This could be a correction notice, an expression of concern or a retraction.
 The objective of this mechanism of making permanent and transparent changes is to protect the integrity of the scientific documentation.
 All corrections, expressions of concern, and retraction notices are available upon publication.
 When responding to concerns about AND publications, we adhere to our journals' policies, publication criteria, editorial standards, and COPE guidelines where applicable.
 AND cooperates with editorial directors in cases involving severe ethical or integrity concerns after publication, including those that warrant an expression of concern or retraction.
 If you wish to notify AND of an error in a publication that may require correction, please email the journal directly with details (article citation and DOI, description of error).

 Corrections

-• Add a footnote to the published version of the record showing the electronic link to the correction notice.
+- Add a footnote to the published version of the record showing the electronic link to the correction notice.

-• Lay out and make the correction notice available in the journal's online issue, with an electronic link to the published version of the record.
+- Lay out and make the correction notice available in the journal's online issue, with an electronic link to the published version of the record.

 Retractions